 Noah Hanks:

 My career goals are less focused on programming and more concentrated on other aspects of the information technology field.
 More specifically, I would like to pursue a career either in systems administration or possibly digital forensics.
 Lately, my interests have primarily revolved around building out a “homelab” which is a hobby focused on setting up and using enterprise hardware and software in a home network.
-While my career goals may not be programming focused, I have experience coding in the following languages: Python, C++, SQL, and Ruby on Rails.
+While my career goals may not be programming focused, I have experience coding in the following languages: Python, C++, SQL, and Ruby on Rails (no Java?).
 In this project, I am filling the roles of developer and product owner.
 As the product owner, I am responsible for handling all communication with the customer and making sure that this information is conveyed correctly to the rest of the team.
 As a developer, I am responsible for completing assigned tasks on-time and to the best of my ability.

 6.2 Roles and Responsibilities: